Stock market today: Wall Street drifts following strong economic data, disappointing profit reports

 NEW YORK (AP) — Wall Street's monster-sized rally since Halloween is easing off the accelerator Wednesday following mixed reports showing disappointing profits at companies but unexpected strength for the economy.

-The S&P 500 was 0.2% higher in afternoon trading and within 0.4% of its record set nearly two years ago.
-The Dow Jones Industrial Average rose 63 points, or 0.2%, coming off its own record.
-The Nasdaq composite edged up by 0.3%, as of 1 p.m.
+The S&P 500 fell 0.8% after shedding an early gain.
+It's still within 1.4% of its record set nearly two years ago.
+The Dow Jones Industrial Average was down 222 points, or 0.6%, coming off its own record.
+The Nasdaq composite slid 0.8%, as of 2:57 p.m.
 Eastern time.

 The package delivery company pumps commerce around the world, and the signaling of weaker demand could erode the hope that has fueled Wall Street’s recent rally: that the Federal Reserve can pull off a perfect landing for the economy by slowing it enough to stifle high inflation but not so much to cause a recession.